ucldc/ucldc-docs/docs/dams/organization.md

 <div class="walkthrough">Banana Slug Walkthrough</div>

-<p>To create a new project folder, navigate to your campus' folder, click on the 'Content' tab if it is not already selected by default, and press 'New'.
-There is only one available document type for children of a campus' folder - a project folder.
+To create a new project folder

+1. Navigate to your campus' folder
+2. Click on the 'Content' tab if it is not already selected by default, and press 'New'.
+3. There is only one available document type for children of a campus' folder - a project folder.
 Click 'Project Folder'.
-For the required 'Title' field, input "Banana Slug" and for the optional 'Description' field, input "A trial project folder for testing the features of the Banana Slug release."
-Then press 'Create'. </p>
+4. For the required 'Title' field, input "Banana Slug".
+5. For the optional 'Description' field, input "A trial project folder for testing the features of the Banana Slug release."
+6. Then press 'Create'.

 <p>You should then be directed to that project folder's page, with the 'Content' tab selected.
 In the hierarchy sidebar, you should see 'Banana Slug' underneath your campus' folder.</p>